flatiron/blacksmith/pages/manage-authors/content.md

       "location": "Worldwide",
       "bio": "Nodejitsu is the creator of what is arguably the best Node.js platform as a service in existence."
     }

+These properties are passed to your themes as an object assigned to `metadata.author`.